Binary upgrade

 Client migration via fd passingYes (socketpair)No

-In-tx clientsFinish tx, then migrateFinish tx, then 58006
+In-tx clientsFinish tx, then migrateFinish tx until timeout, then close

 New process startupInherits listener fdStarts independently